vitessio/website/content/en/docs/user-guides/tracing.md

 ---
 title: Tracing
-weight: 13
+weight: 100
 ---

 # Vitess tracing

-Vitess allows you to generate Jaeger / OpenTracing compatible trace events from the Vitess major server components: vtgate, vttablet, and vtctld.
+Vitess allows you to generate Jaeger / OpenTracing compatible trace events from the Vitess major server components: `vtgate`, `vttablet`, and `vtctld`.
 To sync these trace events you need an OpenTracing compatible server (e.g. Jaeger).
 Vitess can send tracing events to this server in the Jaeger compact Thrift protocol wire format which is usually UDP on port 6381.

 ## Configuring tracing

 The first step of configuring tracing is to make sure you have tracing collectors properly setup.
 The tracing collectors must be located where they can be reached from the various Vitess components on which you want to configure tracing.
 We will not cover the entire setup process in this guide.
 The guide will cover the minimal config for testing/running locally, using the Jaeger docker container running on `localhost`.
+You can read more about Jaeger [here](https://www.jaegertracing.io/docs/1.20/features/).

 ### Running Jaeger in docker